-As a general rule, Title IX states that any person may report sexual harassment regardless of whether they are the alleged victim of conduct that could constitute sexual harassment, and regardless of whether they are a member of the campus community.
+As a general rule, Title IX states that any person may report sex discrimination or sex-based harassment regardless of whether they are the alleged victim of conduct that could constitute sex discrimination or sex-based harassment, and regardless of whether they are a member of the campus community.

-However, all members of the University (students, faculty, staff, and administrators) who are aware of or witness prohibited conduct as defined in this Policy must promptly report all details of the reports they receive or the behavior they witness to the Title IX Coordinator or its designees whom are authorized to take corrective measures on behalf of the Title IX Coordinator.
-In this vein, all members of the University are considered "Non-Confidential Resources" because they cannot keep information concerning an alleged incident of sexual harassment confidential.
+However, all members of the University (students, and faculty, staff, and administrators who have authority to take corrective action or responsibility for administrative leadership, teaching, or advising in the University's education Program or Activity) who are aware of or witness prohibited conduct as defined in this Policy must promptly report all details of the reports they receive or the behavior they witness to the Title IX Coordinator or its designees whom are authorized to take corrective measures on behalf of the Title IX Coordinator.
+Further, all other non-confidential employees are obligated to either notify the Title IX Coordinator or provide the Title IX Coordinator's contact information to any person who provides the employee with information that may reasonably constitute sex discrimination or sex-based harassment.
+In this vein, all members of the University are considered "Non-Confidential Resources" because they cannot keep information concerning an alleged incident of sex discrimination or sex-based harassment confidential.
 Rather, they must report such information to the Title IX Coordinator, Christine Rosado or its designees so that the University can respond to the report or allegations in accordance with this Policy.
 The Title IX Coordinator's designees include the Deputy Title IX Coordinator Julie Lorenzo, and the Vice President for Student Life and Dean of Students and Student Support Coordinator Kerry Mullins.
 Such personnel will assist the Complainant in navigating this Policy and/or notifying law enforcement, if such assistance is requested.

-Failure of a Non-Confidential Resource to report an alleged incident of sexual harassment of which they become aware is a violation of this Policy and can result in disciplinary action against such persons.
+Failure of a Non-Confidential Resource to report an alleged incident of sex discrimination or sex-based harassment of which they become aware is a violation of this Policy and can result in disciplinary action against such persons.

 All other reporting parties may want to carefully consider whether they share personally identifiable details with Confidential or Non-Confidential Resources.
-The following section describes the different mechanisms that can be utilized to report alleged incidents of sexual harassment.
+The following section describes the different mechanisms that can be utilized to report alleged incidents of sexbased harassment.